AbubakarAliyuBadawi/Lidar_ICP/README.md

-A repo for implementing a statistical outlier removal filter on a lidar pointcloud.
+A repo for implementing a statistical outlier removal filter on a lidar pointcloud in ROS2/Python